cloudera-cemea/CML_vHoL/README.md

 ## Lab 2: Data Loading and interactive Analysis (20 min)

 #### Data Loading
-This script will read in the data csv from the file uploaded to the object store (s3/adls) setup during the bootstrap and create a managed table in Hive.
-This is all done using Spark.

-Open `1_data_ingest.py` in a Workbench session: python3, 1 CPU, 2 GB.
-Run the file.

 Sessions allow you to perform actions such as run R, Scala or Python code.
 They also provide access to an interactive command prompt and terminal.
 Sessions will be built on a specified Runtime Image, which is a docker container that is deployed onto the ML Workspace.
 In addition you can specify how much compute you want the session to use.